-On-demand manufacturing is a relatively new concept in the manufacturing world.
-It brings about a number of dramatic changes to how engineers interact with suppliers and manufacturers.
+On-demand low volume manufacturing is a relatively new concept in the manufacturing world.
+It brings about several dramatic changes to how engineers interact with suppliers and manufacturers.
 This is even more so when it comes to custom plastic fabrication.

 The rise of various advanced technologies continues to evolve the manufacturing space.
 In so doing, there is an increased potential to eliminate quoting delays and improve prototype manufacturing techniques.
 The visibility of orders within the supply chain becomes a lot more straightforward.
-Also, customers are able to manage their orders from anywhere via a convenient platform.
+Also, customers can manage their orders from anywhere via a convenient platform.

 With on-demand manufacturing, customers can order precise small series injection molding parts.
 The quantity on order will satisfy immediate production requirements.
 This will address several pain points regarding lead time, communication, design for manufacturability (DFM), and cost.
 With digital technology becoming central to the industry, on-demand manufacturing is leading a decent revolution.

-Key Benefits of Low Volume Injection Molding
+Key Benefits of Low-Volume Injection Molding

 Flexibility in Design